alexanderlvarfolomeev/AuthenticatedDictionary/README.md

-# Efficient Authenticated Dictionary with Skip Lists and Commutative Hashing
+# Efficient Authenticated Dictionary with Skip List and Commutative Hashing